r3h6/TYPO3.EXT.jobqueue_database/README.rst

 Documentation
 =============

-Job queues for TYPO3.
+Job queues for TYPO3 CMS.
 Implements concrete queue for the database workqueue.
 Requires the exension *jobqueue* to be installed.

 Configuration